What Is the Psychology of Risk?

 The psychology behind perceiving and responding to risks is crucial in our everyday lives.
 By understanding the cognitive biases, emotions, and heuristics that shape our risk perception, we can make more informed choices and navigate the complexities of risk with greater clarity and effectiveness.

-In this article, I’ll delve into the intricate world of the psychology of risk, exploring the factors that influence human behaviour and decision-making.
+In this article, I will explore the intricate world of the psychology of risk, focusing on the factors that influence human behaviour and decision-making.

 Cognitive biases are inherent mental shortcuts our brains rely on when processing information and making decisions.